webtranslateit/webtranslateit/README.md

 # What is Web Translate It anyway?

-Web Translate It is an easy to use web-based translation hub to collaboratively translate software.
+Web Translate It is a web-based translation hub to collaboratively translate software.

 To learn more about it, please visit our [tour page](https://webtranslateit.com/tour).